"When I consider how my light is spent,

 These are the words of John Milton, writing about the experience of losing his sight.
 In Salt In The Wounds, T.S.
 IDIOT reflects on their own experiences of of loss and visibility - a childhood in seaside suburbia, a changing relationship with place and self identity and queering the narrative of being assigned coastal at birth.

 Salt In The Wounds / When I Consider How My Light Is Spent (working title) is an ongoing multimedia body of work.

-Thank you to Chris Russell, Jaime Lock, Simon Bayliss and all the artists and producers who have helped make this project happen.
+Thank you to Bristol Old Vic, Fringe Theatre Festival, The Fish Factory, Exeter Phoenix, Hidden Door, Lyra Festival, The Cube Microplex, Lift Off, Huck Magazine, The Artists Information Network, Chris Russell, Jaime Lock, Simon Bayliss and all of the artists and producers who have supported this project on its journey.